10 “Must Know” Newborn Photography Tips!

 Aside from posed and a few lifestyle shots, the other big “to do” in my mental shot list is macro work.
 I love to capture close ups of the baby’s toes, little bits of hair on their shoulder, pouty lips, & ears, etc…

 These close-up “detail” shots are not only adorable but they are great accompanying images for albums and accordion books.
 Because of the sensitive focus on a macro lens, the best time to get these images is when the baby is very still (in their deepest sleep).
-When I notice the baby is deep in dreamland, I’ll just stop whatever I’m doing and I’ll pull out my macro for 10 minutes and get all the shots that I need.
+As shown with the newborn workshop where you get to shadow me on an actual on-location shoot, when I notice the baby is deep in dreamland, I’ll just stop whatever I’m doing and I’ll pull out my macro for 10 minutes and get all the shots that I need.

 7. Encourage Mom to Get in Front of the Camera….Gently